 By Abraham Cooper and Yitzchok Adlerstein*

-*Rabbi Yitzchok Adlerstein co-author of this essay is Director of Interfaith Relations for the Simon Wiesenthal Center
+*Rabbi Abraham Cooper is Associate Dean and Director of Global Social Action for the Simon Wiesenthal Center.
+Rabbi Yitzchok Adlerstein is the Director of Interfaith Relations for the Simon Wiesenthal Center.